SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 This method is only useful when operating as a slave.
 See the register model example for a demonstration of how one might use it.

+`twi_buffer_index_t` is a `uint8_t` unless the buffer length has been set to more than 255 bytes, in which case it is a `uint16_t`

 ```c++
 uint8_t slaveTransactionOpen();
 ```
 This method, when called by an I2C slave, will return a value indicating whether the slave is busy (that is, if it has received a read command matching its address, but has either not sent any data, or has sent some data, but has not yet received a NACK after transmitting a byte to the master (which would indicate that the master is done reading from it) - in other words, if it is in the process of sending requested data to the master).
 If you want to enter sleep mode or change which sleep mode is selected you must make sure this returns 0.
-Otherwise, Bad Things can happen, which may include the bus becoming hung until the chip is reset (that is, going to sleep as slave while a transaction is open is a way that an AVR can be one of those badly behaved devices mentioned above that can get into a state where they hold onto one or both of the I2C lines and prevent all bus operation)
+As of 2.6.2 we have failsafe measures in place (see sleep section below) to handle this eithout risk failing to let go of the bus, see the sleep section below; it is still possible to not end up in sleep mode in this case from just one call to sleep_cpu().

 ```c++
 endMaster();